YouTube and the #deathcult of “Independent” Media

 Camps and protests weren’t just strategy meetings, they were lived experiments with free kitchens, pirate radio, temporary autonomous zones.
 Joy and play sustained the struggle.
 What we can learn?
 Activism that feels like homework will burn out.
 Activism that feels like life will endure.

 What, can we learn from this?
-The current generation must relearn: activism is not a brand you attach yourself to, it’s a practice of building collective power.
+The current generation needs to relearn: activism is not a brand you attach yourself to, it’s a practice of building collective power.
 You don’t need permission, you don’t need a platform, you don’t need an #NGO to bless you.
 You need each other, and tools you can trust.

 That’s the rebooting of the #openweb and the #OMN path.
 Compost the crap.
 Pick up the shovels.
 Plant again.
 To take this path seriously, we need to remember a little history.
 In 1933, German conservatives thought they could “manage” Hitler.
 Two years later, they were being shot in their own homes.